 - Flat feet —fallen arches in the feet

-- Excess pronation of the feet—inward roll of the feet when walking or running
+- Excess pronation of the feet—an inward roll of the feet when walking or running

 - Weak thigh muscles

 - A patella that sits too high on the thigh bone

 - Weakened and stretched ligaments from a prior patellar dislocation

 Problems may be: